Carotid Endarterectomy & Carotid Artery Disease

 Carotid arteries are large blood vessels in your neck responsible for

 supplying oxygen-rich blood to your brain.
-When blockages restrict blood flow,
+When blockages from carotid artery disease restrict blood flow,

 it can cause serious complications such as stroke.
 As one of the most

 comprehensive endovascular programs in North Carolina, our surgeons are skilled

 in delivering life-saving treatments such as carotid endarterectomy.